. . . your guide to visiting the holy places

 Men in prayer at Rachel's Tomb (© Bethlehem University)

-Nevertheless, the site on the edge of Bethlehem has been venerated for centuries by Jews, Muslims (who claim it as an Islamic site) and Christians.
+Nevertheless, the site of the Tomb of Rachel on the edge of Bethlehem has been venerated for centuries by Jews, Muslims (who claim it as an Islamic site) and Christians.

 All three faiths have had a hand in its construction.
 The earliest construction over the tomb, a square building with arches and a dome, was erected by the Crusaders.
 Previously the place seems to have been marked by a small pyramid.